Cultural Collaborative Creative Solutions

 Bodywork: tā moko / tattoo

-Storytelling: multiple media (living environments; film / web / print)
+Storytelling: multiple media (film / TV / web / social media / print)

 Fibre: raranga / weaving; kakahu/clothing; contemporary applications